 SEASON-OPENING RACE WINNING TEAMS

 1 Brawn GP, Ligier, Lotus (Enstone), Matra, Red Bull, Tyrrell, Wolf

-37 different drivers and 19 different teams have started the first race of a Formula 1 season from pole position.
+38 different drivers and 19 different teams have started the first race of a Formula 1 season from pole position.
 Lewis Hamilton has started the first race of the year on pole position on more occasions than anyone else, having done so eight times in total – including in every season between 2014 and 2019.
-Ferrari and McLaren are tied as the constructors to have had the most pole positions at season-opening events.
+In 2022, Ferrari overtook McLaren as the constructor to have had the most pole positions at season-opening events.

 Pole has been decided by over a second at ten season-opening Grands Prix.
 The largest pole margin at the first race of the season is 2.969 seconds, which is the margin by which Giancarlo Fisichella secured pole at the 2005 Australian Grand Prix.
 However, at that event the grid was decided by aggregate qualifying, where two single lap times were combined.
 The biggest pole margin at a season-opening event where only one lap time counted is 2.6 seconds, which is the margin by which Giuseppe Farina took pole for Ferrari at the 1952 Swiss Grand Prix.

-Since 2007, there have been only three occasions that the driver starting from pole at the season-opener has failed to go on and win that year’s World Championship.
+Since 2007, there have been only four occasions that the driver starting from pole at the season-opener has failed to go on and win that year’s World Championship.